 This is by far the most common type of medical treatment you’ll provide in a backcountry setting.
-Some customary items in this part of your first aid kit include; an irrigation syringe, tweezers, gauze rolls and pads, bandages, band-aids, antibiotic ointments, and adhesive cloth medical tape.
+Some items in this part of your first aid kit can include; an irrigation syringe, tweezers, gauze rolls and pads, bandages, band-aids, antibiotic ointments, and adhesive cloth medical tape.

 Strains, Sprains, and Fractures

 Another common injury category in the outdoors is strains, sprains, and fractures.
-Some necessary items here include products to immobilize the limb or joint so you can get the person out of the backcountry and to a doctor with minimal pain including; triangular bandages, ACE bandages, splints, adhesive cloth tape or even duct tape to tape the limb to the person’s body, and cold compresses.
+Some necessary items here include products to immobilize the limb or joint so you can get the person out of the backcountry and to a doctor with minimal pain, including; triangular bandages, ACE bandages, splints, adhesive cloth tape, or even duct tape to tape the limb to the person’s body, and cold compresses.

 At some point in your outdoor adventures, you or someone you know will need medication to alleviate the symptoms of bites, stings, food-borne illness, and many other afflictions.
-It is imperative to keep the following medications on-hand (and within the expiration date); oral glucose, aspirin and non-steroidal anti-inflammatory drugs (NSAIDs), antihistamines, antidiarrheals, stool softeners, electrolyte powdered drink mix, topical pain relief, hydrocortisone creams, triple antibiotic ointment, and saline, as well as any necessary meds your travel mates need – like an epinephrine auto-injector or prescription meds.
+It is imperative to keep the following medications on hand (and within the expiration date); oral glucose, aspirin and non-steroidal anti-inflammatory drugs (NSAIDs), antihistamines, antidiarrheals, stool softeners, electrolyte powdered drink mix, topical pain relief, hydrocortisone creams, triple antibiotic ointment, and saline, as well as any necessary meds your travel mates need – like an epinephrine auto-injector or prescription meds.